+The significance of identifying what success looks like first cannot be overstated.
+Clarity of purpose and mission is critical to determine measurements for success.
+Without an understanding of your overarching goals, it will be difficult to evaluate and tweak your metrics.
 It also takes collaboration—both within your leadership team and externally with trusted advisors.
 In a time of uncertainty, it’s important to have people who challenge you to think differently and to question your goals and metrics for success.
 A trusted business advisor should be able to have a strategic conversation with you and give you constructive feedback on your proposed strategies.

 Success is also contingent on understanding who your product or service is for and addressing the problems they face.

-Having a clearly defined, reasonably sized target market can allow your business to put time and effort in to those who are interested in the business, especially during a time when many are looking at cost containment strategies.
+Having a clearly defined, reasonably sized target market can allow your business to put time and effort into those who are interested in the business, especially during a time when many are looking at cost containment strategies.
 Without having a clear picture of who your target market is, you may be wasting time, money and energy on the wrong people—people who won’t even think about buying your product.